 In 1999, the Kafka exhibition opened in Barcelona.
 It transferred to the Jewish Museum in New York City from 2002–2003.
 In 2005, The City of K. Franz Kafka and Prague opened on the Malá Strana bank of the Vltava River in a prominently visible museum.

 The interactive exhibition has two sections – Existential Space and Imaginary Topography – where dedicated displays profile Kafka’s works.
 Next, you pass a series of handwritten letters, photographs, and diaries chronologically detailing Kafka’s life, including his career as an insurance attorney.
 You pass through a dimly-lit labyrinth where music, spot lighting, mirrors, and eerie videos set a fun “Kafkaesque” mood.

 Many think that “once you leave the Kafka Museum you may experience some of the tricks the city of Prague plays on the mind”.
-I’ve been in Prague for three weeks now and think I understand that – two weeks ago, not sure I would….
+I’ve been in Prague for three weeks now and understand that – two weeks ago, not sure I would….

 Existential Space Section

 “In this first stage of immersion into Kafka’s world, we look at how Prague affects and shapes his life.
-Prague acts on Kafka with its metamorphosing power, confining him to an existential space which he can only enter by fixing his gaze on the surface of things.
-Prague forces Kafka into a spatial constriction, steadily dosing out its secrets.
-Prague contributes myth, magic, and a magnificent backdrop, but abhors clarity.”
+Prague acts on Kafka with its metamorphosing power, confining him to an existential space he only enters by gazing at the surface of things.”

+“Prague forces Kafka into a spatial constriction, steadily dosing out its secrets.
+Prague contributes myth, magic, and a magnificent backdrop but abhors clarity.”

-I recommend visiting the Kafka Museum but be prepared for a heady experience marked by Kafka’s trademarks – “surreal distortion and a sense of impending danger”.
-In true Kafkaesque form, this museum takes you into another space – Kafka’s world.
+I recommend visiting the Kafka Museum, but be prepared for a heady experience marked by Kafka’s trademarks – “surreal distortion and a sense of impending danger”.
+In true Kafkaesque form, this museum takes you into another space – Kafka’s world!